salesforce/bazel-eclipse/docs/dev/dev_guide.md

 ## Bazel Eclipse Feature Dev Guide ![BEF Developer Logo](../logos/bef_developers_small.png)

-These instructions are for developers wishing to make modifications to the Bazel Eclipse Feature.
+These instructions are for developers wishing to make modifications to the Bazel Eclipse Feature and the Language Server.
-If you only want to **use** the feature, check out our simpler instructions [over here.](../using_the_feature.md)
+If you only want to **use** the Eclipse feature, check out our simpler instructions [over here.](../bef/using_the_feature.md)

 ### Learning about Eclipse Features and Plugins